CharlatanCad/CharChars-Vanilla-Experience/README.md

 This runs on Minecraft 1.21 and is Fabric 0.16.5, this is a must!

 -------------------------------------------------------------------------
-FOR MOST COMPATIBILITY REMOVE MODS FROM MOD FOLDER BEFORE INSTALL!
+WINDOWS TESTED, FOR MOST COMPATIBILITY REMOVE MODS FROM MOD FOLDER BEFORE INSTALL!
 -------------------------------------------------------------------------

 -------------------------------------------------------------------------